SF-WDI-LABS/js-algorithms-drills/max-contig-subarray/README.md

 Example: in the array `[-2,-3,4,1,-1,-5,4]` the maximum contiguous subarray would be `[4,1]` and the returned result would be 5 because 4+1 = 5.

 If all numbers in the array are negative and/or 0, you may return 0.

+BONUS: Make this work so that for an array of all negative numbers, the least negative number will be returned istead of 0.